 This podcast is also brought to you by the wonderful Organifi Gold.
 What they've done with this golden milk, almost like a golden milk latte that you get at Starbucks, for example, but with none of the nasties in it, they've got black pepper which takes the turmeric that's in this wonderful powder and it makes it nearly 2,000 times stronger.
 So, it's a very potent anti-inflammatory, but then they add ginger for your achy muscles and joints.
 And they had reishi mushroom, which is used in Japan to enhance youthfulness and longevity.
 They've got lemon balm for calming and helping with sleep.
 They put turkey tail mushroom in there, which is fantastic for the immune system, chock-full of these alkaloids that support immunity.
 It's this medicinal mushroom and it tastes, did I mention, amazing.

 I mix it up with a little bit of almond milk or coconut milk with a latte frother or a blender, so it gets all foamy.
 Sometimes I put a little CBD oil in there at night.
 Do all sorts of recipes with it.
 It actually blends up pretty well with ice too, like ice and bone broth.
-But anyways, it’s called Organifi Gold, and you get a 20% discount on this or anything from Organifi.
-They even have a chocolate flavor of gold, which I think makes it more like brown gold, which is what I would have named it but that’s why I’m not in branding because they called it gold chocolate.
-You go to organifi.com and use discount code GREENFIELD.
-That saves you 20% off of all of the fine, fine fair at organifi.com.
-It’s Organifi with an I, and use code GREENFIELD.
+But anyways, it's called Organifi Gold, and you get a 20% discount on this or anything from Organifi.
+They even have a chocolate flavor of gold, which I think makes it more like brown gold, which is what I would have named it but that's why I'm not in branding because they called it gold chocolate.
+You go to BenGreenfieldFitness.com/Organifi and use the discount code mentioned there.
+That saves you 20% off of all of the fine, fine fair at Organifi.
+It's BenGreenfieldFitness.com/Organifi, Organifi with an I, and use the code mentioned there.